hyperledger-labs/splice/README.md

 ### Managing Canton for Tests

-To speed up our tests our tests run against a long-running Canton instance.
+To speed up our tests run against a long-running Canton instance.
 To start the instance run `./start-canton.sh`.
 It can be stopped via `./stop-canton.sh`.

 You should only need to restart it if you change